 HistoriCorps® is a national organization that works through partnerships to mobilize volunteers to save and sustain our nation’s special places while providing educational and outdoor experiences.
-HistoriCorps® launched on a regional level in 2009 through an innovative public private partnership between a statewide historic preservation nonprofit, Colorado Preservation, Inc. (CPI), the United States Forest Service (USFS), and Volunteers for Outdoor Colorado (VOC).
-With the excellent guidance of these three founding organizations, HistoriCorps® incorporated as an independent non-profit organization in the Fall of 2012.
+HistoriCorps® launched on a regional level in 2009 through an innovative public private partnership between a statewide historic preservation nonprofit, Colorado Preservation, Inc. (CPI) and the United States Forest Service (USFS).
+With the excellent guidance of these founding organizations, HistoriCorps® incorporated as an independent non-profit organization in the Fall of 2012.

 HistoriCorps® has become a major national historic preservation initiative, responding to our citizens’ interest and commitment to preserving and enjoying our nation’s magnificent and treasured cultural resources.
 It is a partner to a National Memorandum of Understanding (MOU), bringing together the U.S. Department of Agriculture (USFS), the U.S. Department of the Interior (Bureau of Land Management, National Park Service and U.S. Fish & Wildlife Service), The Corps Network, and The Student Conservation Association.